tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Set-Blob-Tags.md

 ---

 # Set Blob Tags
 The `Set Blob Tags` operation sets user-defined tags for the specified blob as one or more key-value pairs.
-For more information about tags, see [Working with Blob Tags](Working-With-Blob-Tags.md).

 ## Request
  The `Set Blob Tags` request may be constructed as follows.
 HTTPS is recommended.
 Replace *myaccount* with the name of your storage account: